The Turkish Gambit (film)

 The Turkish Gambit is a 2005 Russian historical spy film, an adaptation of Boris Akunin's novel The Turkish Gambit featuring his most famous character, the detective Erast Fandorin.
 It was directed by Dzhanik Fayziev and written by Akunin himself.
 The film starred Marat Basharov, Yegor Beroyev, and Olga Krasko.
 The Turkish Gambit was a box office success, although it received mixed reviews from critics.

 Plot

 The film takes place in Bulgaria during the Russo-Turkish War (1877–1878).
 Erast Fandorin is put on the trail of a Turkish agent who is trying to disrupt the Russian advance during the Siege of Plevna.
 The agent, known as Anwar Efendi, is a master of disguise and has excellent command of Russian.

+Filming

+Didier Bienaimé died the day before his arrival in Russia to voice his role.
+Director Janik Fayziev decided to leave the actor's speech in French in the film, voicing only some of the lines himself.

+«Дождик осенний» ("Autumn Rain", music by Isaac Schwartz, lyrics by Bulat Okudzhava, vocals by Olga Krasko) was written for the movie "Captain Fracasse" (1984), it was also performed in the TV series "Happy New Year!"
+(1999).